AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-single-recipient.md

 ---
 # Sending to a single recipient

 The most common workflow in Adobe Sign--sending a document for signature.
-In this video tutorial, learn how to upload a document, add form fields, and send to someone for signature.
+Learn how to upload a document, add form fields, and send to someone for signature.

 >[!VIDEO](https://video.tv.adobe.com/v/341295?hidetitle=true)